runxiyu/powxy/README.md

 Powxy is a reverse proxy that protects your upstream service by challenging clients with SHA-256 proof-of-work.

+A demo instance is available at [git.runxiyu.org](https://git.runxiyu.org/).
+It may experience occasional outages.

 The goal is to discourage scraping, as it becomes expensive for a client to perform en masse.
 This is especially useful at protecting things like Git forges where scrapers do silly things like fetching each file in each commit every hour.

-## Demo

-A demo instance is available at [git.runxiyu.org](https://git.runxiyu.org/).
-It may experience occasional outages.
+Users that run JS and WASM will have their browsers solve the challenge automatically.
+Other users will need to solve the challenge externally; a C program is provided for this purpose.

+It aims to be very easy to deploy, use, and maintain.
+The implementation is rather minimal: there are no Go dependencies, no JavaScript dependencies, no dependencies for the WebAssembly solver, etc. The only "weird" dependencies are Clang and LLD, for compiling the WebAssembly solver.
+(The C program that the users could download and run depends on OpenSSL because I don't want to bother with implementing base64, and almost everyone with a C compiler would have OpenSSL.)
+All configuration options are passed as command-line flags.

 ## Mechanism